 Johann Strauss Jr.'s Die Fledermaus.

-July 2 and 16, 4-5 p.m. come to experience live performances by the young artists of the Janiec Opera
+16, 4-5 p.m. come experience a live performance by the young artists of the Janiec Opera

 at Brevard performing parts of these three operas as well as other musical selections.